-The unique look of this book, with its black-and-yellow scratchboard illustrations, are what will draw you to it first.
+The unique look of this book, with its black-and-yellow scratchboard illustrations, is what will draw you to it first.
 The text, a cumulative poem beginning, “Here is the key to the house,” is simple and elegant and matches the pictures to a tee.

 In a Blue Room

 Alice, bouncing on her bed way past bedtime, wants blue, only blue.
 But as her mother brings her one special sleep-inducing gift after another (flowers, tea, an extra quilt, a wind chime), her room becomes beautifully suffused with all different colors.
-Finally, as she nods off to sleep, the moon comes in and and makes everything blue.
+Finally, as she nods off to sleep, the moon comes in and makes everything blue.